onlyouzbl/onlyouzbl.github.io/_pages/intro.md

 **Email:** zhangbolin@nbu.edu.cn

 ### Short Biography
 **Zhang Bolin** (张博麟) received his Ph.D. degree in computer science from Hunan University, Changsha, China, in 2024.
 He was funded by the China Scholarship Council to participate in a joint Ph.D. program at Nagoya University from 2022 to 2023.
-Since July 2024, he has been with the Faculty of Electrical Engineering and Computer Science, Ningbo University (宁波大学), where he is currently a lecturer.
+Since July 2024, he has been with the Faculty of Electrical Engineering and Computer Science, Ningbo University, where he is currently a lecturer.
 His main research interests are in neuromorphic computing, hashing retrieval, multimodal retrieval, and large multimodal models.

 ### 教育背景
 * **2020.09-2024.06**\